CSC207-UofT/course-project-internet-explorers/phase0/CRC.md

 * `use` does nothing by default

 ### Collaborators
-Item, GameCharacter
+Item, CharacterManager

 ---

-# `class WeaponUsageDelegate implements ItemUsageDelegate`
+# `class WeaponUsageDelegate implements ItemUsageDelegate, DamagingCollidable`

 ### Responsibilities
 * spawns in a DamagingCollidable which actually inflicts the damage for the weapon used

 ### Collaborators
-Weapon
+Weapon, DamagingCollidable, CharacterManager

 ---

-# `class CharacterManager`
+# `class CharacterManager implements DamageableCollidable`

 ### Responsibilities
 * Animate the character based on inputs